 Home phones and internet

 The phone company is Telkom, but if you’re not going to make any international calls, or if you’re going to use Skype for that, don’t get a landline.
 Just have Telkom install your internet connection (which can easily take a few weeks).
-I strongly recommend, however, getting your actual internet package through a third party such as mweb or Afrihost, and not Telkom.
+As far as South African telecommunications providers go, consider getting your actual internet package through a third party such as mweb or Afrihost, and not Telkom.
 Telkom only offers capped internet service, and 9 gigabytes will be used up very quickly, trust me.

 In order to buy a car in South Africa, you need a Traffic Register Number.
 Get this from your nearest Licensing Department.
 Make sure you go there armed with plenty of time, passport pictures, your passport (including permanent visa) and drivers’ license, and your lease agreement as proof of residence.